 Guild Lodge, opened in July 1999, comprising of three medium secure wards and one low secure ward with a total of 54 male and female beds.
 We have expanded and now provide 164 beds across different levels of security (Medium, Low and Step Down).
 We have pathways for men and women from Lancashire and South Cumbria.
 We also have a specialist pathway for men with an Acquired Brain Injury that accepts national referrals.

-The overall purpose of the SMHBU is to provide high standards of assessment and formulation; care and treatment interventions; rehabilitation and recovery; and risk assessment and risk management for individuals with complex mental health care needs, and to respond to these needs whilst safeguarding Service Users, staff, and the general public.
-Service Users are given the opportunity to be involved, as far as is practicable in their circumstances, in planning, developing and reviewing their own treatment and care to help ensure that it is delivered in a way that is as appropriate and effective for them as possible underpinned by My Shared Pathway and recovery principles.
+We provide high standards of care for people with complex mental health care needs, in a secure environment that safeguards them, our staff, and the general public.
+Service users and their carers are given the opportunity to be involved, as far as is practicable, in planning and developing their own treatment and care.
+This helps ensure that it is delivered in a way that is as appropriate and effective for them as possible underpinned by recovery principles.

-- Assist Service Users to achieve health gains, to effectively treat or ameliorate mental disorder and psychological distress, and to minimise the disadvantages of psychosocial difficulties;
+- Assist service users to achieve health gains, to effectively treat or ameliorate mental disorders and psychological distress, and to minimise the disadvantages of psychosocial difficulties

 - Manage risk and underlying psychological and other care needs, and to minimise opportunities for re-offending, while assisting the individual to develop alternative socially positive coping strategies

 - Undertake liaison and co-ordination with other agencies and services, and act in advisory and supportive capacities

 - Promote individual rights and the use of advocacy and self-advocacy

 - Provide a dedicated Secure Pathway service for women service users, reflecting individual needs and a safe environment